-Be aware some small roads are not always treated ice.
-If there is evidence of road salt on major routes, or the temperature is low, take extra care.
+Minor roads are not always treated for ice, if there is evidence of road salt on major routes, or the temperature is low, take extra care.
 In extreme conditions stay on the major routes if possible.

-Understand where a micro climate is likely to occur, ice may form in isolation in low lying areas under trees or on bridges and will remain for longer in shaded areas.
+Understand where a micro climate is likely to occur.
+Ice may form in isolation in low lying areas, under trees or on bridges and will remain for longer in shaded areas.